One bad day changed White Sox captain Lara Andrews’ life forever.

 Hard work pays off

-Today she has 68 interantional caps for the White Sox, she’s played in five world championships, captaining the 2014 world series team, and currently captains the team looking at the 2023 world championships and 2026 Olympics qualifer.
+Today she has 68 international caps for the White Sox, she’s played in five world championships, captaining the 2014 world series team, and currently captains the team looking at the 2023 world championships and 2026 Olympics qualifier.

-On her home turf, she has led her Hutt Valley women’s side to two successive National Fastpitch Championship titles and was last year named New Zealand softballer of the year.
+On her home turf, she has led her Hutt Valley women’s side to three successive National Fastpitch Championship titles and was named New Zealand softballer of the year in 2019.
 She also led her Te Aroha club team to win its seventh club national title.

-Softball committments aside, Lara works at Victoria University of Wellington as its clubs manager, looking after the training and development of the student leaders of its 170 clubs.
+Softball commitments aside, Lara works at Victoria University of Wellington as its clubs manager, looking after the training and development of the student leaders of its 170 clubs.

 She’s also finishing off her PhD, is a Unicef mentor in a programme connecting professional athletes to New Zealand primary schools, an ambassador for Ignite Sport and Shift, and runs softball clinics for kids in her Lower Hutt community and beyond, “using softball as a way to teach life”.